Tessil/sparse-map/README.md

 Four classes are provided: `tsl::sparse_map`, `tsl::sparse_set`, `tsl::sparse_pg_map` and `tsl::sparse_pg_set`.
 The first two are faster and use a power of two growth policy, the last two use a prime growth policy instead and are able to cope better with a poor hash function.
 Use the prime version if there is a chance of repeating patterns in the lower bits of your hash (e.g. you are storing pointers with an identity hash function).
 See [GrowthPolicy](#growth-policy) for details.

 A **benchmark** of `tsl::sparse_map` against other hash maps may be found [here](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html).
-The benchmark notably includes `google::sparse_hash_map` and `spp::sparse_hash_map` to which `tsl::sparse_map` is an alternative.
+The benchmark, in its additional tests page, notably includes `google::sparse_hash_map` and `spp::sparse_hash_map` to which `tsl::sparse_map` is an alternative.
 This page also gives some advices on which hash table structure you should try for your use case (useful if you are a bit lost with the multiple hash tables implementations in the `tsl` namespace).

 ### Key features